1. Anything that exists has an explanation of its existence either in the necessity of its own nature or an external cause

 God is a necessary being.
 Is there a more plausible premise than this one?
 Again, if you don't like the word God, you can say a timeless, beginningless, spaceless, immaterial being with a very powerful mind.

 I am in no way saying this proves the Christian God.
 However, considering the beginning of Genesis, it is a likely candidate.
-Remember, before the beginning of the universe, there was no such thing as space-time or matter.
+Remember, before the universe began, there was no such thing as space-time or matter.

 Premise 3: The universe exists.

 So far, I haven't heard an objection to this premise, but I won't be surprised if I do.
-If someone has this belief, it's OK with me, but I wouldn't bring it up at a job interview.
+If someone holds this belief, it's okay with me, but I wouldn't bring it up during a job interview.

 Premise 4: Therefore, the universe has an explanation of its existence, and that explanation is God.